-CA 299(1)(a) CA 299A(1)(a) & (b)

-Review of operations and financial results2
+CA 299(1)(a) Review of operations and financial results

 The Group is a key participant in the IT and telecommunications services market, holding a market share of approximately 35%.
 While the Group's Services and Retail segments have a diverse customer base, 12% of the Consulting segment's revenues depended on a single customer (2012: 11%).